iliankm/condo-manager/README.md

   ### condo-manager-integration-test
 Real integration tests for the REST api. </br>
 All tests are run against a real environment and the docker image produced by the build: ``condo-manager:${image.tag}``. </br>
+The environment is described in this [docker compose](docker/docker-compose-integration-test.yml). </br>
 Tech stack: [Testcontainers](https://testcontainers.com/) with [REST Assured](https://rest-assured.io/).

 # Build and run